 5 Ways to Wow Customers With Your Windows

-Even the expensive, highly trafficked retail strip of lower Fifth Avenue, which is steps from my front door, can miss the mark in terms of maximizing the effectiveness of their store windows.
+Even the expensive, highly trafficked retail strip of lower Fifth Avenue, steps from my front door, can miss the mark in terms of maximizing the effectiveness of their store windows.

 Here are some findings from my local shop windows.
 They’re worth pointing out for the lessons they provide.

 - Duane Reade, the ubiquitous New York drugstore, known for low prices, where shoppers can’t buy just one item.
 Beneath its rebranded purple and green typeface banner, Duane Reade promotes flu shots and its pharmacy, higher margin products.

 - Eileen Fisher, a woman’s clothing store.
 Regardless of the season, the colors are deeper and richer than other women’s clothing retailers.
 The spare looking windows are changed regularly to highlight the clean lines of Eileen Fisher’s clothes to advantage.

 - Kate Spade, the pocketbook designer, has whimsical windows filled with intense color that varies with the season and product.
 The windows truly showcase the brand and its story that can extend beyond the windows’ physical boundary.
 Earlier this year, Kate Spade fastened colorful pinwheels on the outside of the windows which they replaced as people took them.
 Another time, they used tape across the sidewalk to create rainbows of color leading to the entrance.